Destiny911gtr/blood_bank_app/README.md

 # blood_bank_app

-A new unified app for all blood banks and hospitals for blood donation.
+A new unified Flutter app for all blood banks and hospitals for blood donation.